messagex/messagex-email-php-sdk/README.md

 );
 ```

-Name of the reciever or sender can be added using notation showed in code sample above.
+Name of the receiver or sender can be added using notation showed in code sample above.
 Adding a name is not required, adding just email address is also supported.
 At the moment only following content types are support for the email body

 * text/html